diogenesdauster/homewatch/README.md

 # Rua Segura (HomeWatch)  Kick Start Project

 This is a Kick Start project from some I.T guys work on.

+- React
+- Babel
+- webpack